-- (a) The Net Asset Value (NAV) of the scheme shall be calculated by determining the value of the scheme's assets and subtracting there from the liabilities of the scheme taking into consideration the accruals and provisions.
-NAV shall be declared separately for different options of the scheme. - (b) The NAV per unit shall be calculated by dividing the NAV of the scheme by the total number of units issued and outstanding on the valuation day.
-The NAV will be rounded off upto four decimal places and units will be allotted upto four decimal places as follows or such other formula as may be prescribed by SEBI from time to time.
+- (a) The Net Asset Value (NAV) of the scheme shall be calculated by determining the value of the scheme's assets and subtracting therefrom the liabilities of the scheme taking into consideration the accruals and provisions.
+NAV shall be declared separately for the different Plans and Options of the scheme. - (b) The NAV per unit of a scheme shall be calculated by dividing the NAV of the scheme by the total number of units issued and outstanding on the date of calculation under the scheme.
+The NAV shall be rounded off upto four decimal places for the scheme.